Here’s a set of 8 must-have baking pans that every baker needs. Updated in 2019.

-Welcome back to my baking basics series!
-As a sequel to my 14 kitchen tools every baker needs post, today I’m sharing the exact baking pans I use in my kitchen.
+As a sequel to my 14 kitchen tools every baker needs post, today I’m sharing a list of the exact baking pans that I use in my kitchen.
 These are baking pans that I find most useful, most versatile, and best quality for their price.
 I use these 8 baking pans more than anything else in the kitchen and highly recommend them to any and all bakers– both beginner and advanced.

-Today’s list and last month’s kitchen tools post are two resources I wanted to share to help you stock your kitchen with personally tested and highly approved (and highly reviewed!) tools.
-My goal is to encourage you to bake with the most reliable tools that you can.
-Recipes can only be as successful as the tools you use to create them, so don’t overlook these lists!
-For some of these pans, I own a few different brands– so I can provide some options at different price points.
+My goal is to encourage you to bake with the most reliable tools available.
+Recipes are only as successful as the tools you use to create them, so don’t overlook this list!
+I own a few different brands so I can happily provide options at different price points.

-Overall, my favorite lines are Nordic Ware, Calphalon, and Williams-Sonoma Goldtouch.
-You can’t go wrong with any baking pans from these 3 lines.
-I own Wilton brand, too, and they’re fantastic but I find they scratch very easily.
-This obviously does not ruin the baked good, it really just roughs up the look.
-(Maybe you’re going for that?!)
-I bake in my glass Pyrex pans as well, but that is mostly for casseroles and savory dishes.
+Overall, my favorite lines are Nordic Ware, Calphalon, Wilton, Fat Daddio, and USA Pan.
+You can’t go wrong with any baking pans from these 5 lines.
+I bake in my glass Pyrex pans as well, but that’s mostly for casseroles and savory dishes.
 Why?
 Glass takes longer to heat than metal, but when things do get hot– they get really hot.
-Recipes with lots of sugar brown quicker in glass pans which may not be ideal for the recipe– like a yellow cake, for example.
-So light-colored metal is usually my prime choice for bars and cakes that require longer bake times.

 From one baker to another, my 8 recommended baking pans: